aisepucrio/Diversity4BRSE/README.md

 - /scripts: Includes all scripts used for data analysis and visualization.
 - /survey: The survey questionnaire used in the study.
 - /results: Analysis results, including charts, tables, and summaries.

-### Data

-This includes all the original survey responses and the coding for the discursive answers.

-### Scripts

-For the best use of the scripts found on this repository, you should have Python 3.x and this following libraries: pandas, numpy, matplotlib and seaborn.
-We advise you to grab the data sample to compile your code at /data.

-### Survey

-The survey questionnaire used in this study is available in the /survey directory.

-### Results

-The results of the analysis, including all visualizations and summary tables, are available in the /results directory.
-These are organized by the specific research questions addressed in the study.

 ### Contributing